paulgb/crumb/README.rst

    the algorithm until you've reached the objective or no further gains can be made.

-As far as I know this methodology has no name, but it might as well be called objective-driven development in analogy to its deterministic cousin, test-driven development.
+As far as I know this methodology has no name, but it could be called "objective-driven development" in analogy to its deterministic cousin, "test-driven development".

 The downside to this approach is that it requires keeping track of the evaluation score (and possibly other attributes such as parameters) at each change of the algorithm.
 Fear of not being able to revert and recreate good results can creep in and impede experimentation.
-To be sure, version-control alleviates this to a point, but it is still a pain to manually track the attributes associated with each commit.
+Version-control alleviates this to a point, but it is still a pain to manually track the attributes associated with each commit.

-The goal of Crumb is to automate the tracking and in a way that does not get in your way as a developer.
+That's where Crumb comes in.
+Crumb exists to automate the tracking, in a way that does not get in your way as a developer.

 Crumb's functionality boils down to this: